 Consider looking into small business loans, term loans and business lines of credit.
-Compare everything, including interest rate and loan terms.
+Compare everything, including interest rates and loan terms.
 Of the loans you qualify for, choose the one with the lowest APR, because you’ll pay less over the term of the loan.

 - Banks: Banks are intermediaries between depositors (who lend money to the bank) and borrowers (to whom the bank lends money).
 You might get the best terms by going to a bank you already use.

 - Microlenders: Microlenders offer small, low-interest loans to low-income individuals and groups.

 - Online lenders: This is an alternative to a traditional bank.
-Online lenders allow you to apply for a loan on a website instead of visiting a bank, get a fast approval decision, usually within minutes and deposit the money directly into your bank account.
+Online lenders allow you to apply for a loan on a website instead of visiting a bank, get a fast approval decision — usually within minutes — and deposit the money directly into your bank account.

-Most loans require a high credit score, and if you have a low credit score, a bad credit personal loan is another option for funding business needs.
+Most loans require a high credit score, and if you have a low credit score, a bad-credit personal loan is another option for funding business needs.

 Having a high credit score is imperative